-The following section summarizes recommended items as a result of the FY17 Audit:
+The following section summarizes recommended items as a result of the FY18 Audit:

-- The District should consider revising the sewer sub-basin map that is included in the monthly board packet to reflect the areas that have been de-annexed. - Ensure that El Camino Real, La Costa Golf Course and La Costa Avenue, Alga Road, and Rancho Santa Fe Road sewers, which all require additional measures (e.g. traffic control, easements, etc.), maintain three year cleaning/CCTV cycles (See Attachment C, locations 7B and 13). - Ensure that the planned O&M activities (e.g. hydroclean and CCTV inspect every 5 years) for Lanikai and Occidental are on track (see AMPI memorandum Attachment A). - Recommend to revise Standard Drawing S-31 to reflect the change in cleanout connections to manholes at ends of sewer mains.
+- The District should consider revising the sewer sub-basin map that is included in the monthly board packet to reflect the areas that have been de-annexed. - Ensure that those sewers which require additional measures (e.g. traffic control, easements, etc.), to maintain three year cleaning/CCTV cycles are scheduled for FY19 (See Exhibit C-1 for those locations requiring attention in FY19 to meet the three year target). - Ensure that the planned O&M activities (e.g. hydroclean and CCTV inspect every 5 years) for the Occidental pipeline are on track (see AMPI memorandum Attachment A). - Confirm that inflow domes are being tracked in IWater/CMMS; the reported count of inflow domes in the system for FY18 is the same as those reported in FY17. - Complete all Scheduled SOP trainings in FY19 (see Attachment D).